-Puerto Rico contains critical infrastructures that are potential target to threat actors with motivation to engage in cybersecurity or terrorist attacks.
-It is important to understand potential motivation factors (motivators) as these may indicate the scope and magnitude of the impact of an attack.
+Puerto Rico contains critical infrastructures that are potential targets for threat actors with the motivation to engage in cybersecurity or terrorist attacks.
+It is important to understand potential motivation factors

+(motivators) as these may indicate the scope and magnitude of the impact of an attack.
 Attack motivators include: